 PITTSFIELD -- A city woman accused of helping her sister beat up a pregnant woman was found not guilty on all charges on Thursday after a two-day trial.

 Ashley Clark, 25, of Pittsfield, was found not guilty of felony aggravated assault and battery and vandalizing property.
 The jury of four women and two men deliberated for less than 45 minutes.

 Her attorney, Joshua C. Hochberg, described the events of Dec.
 13, 2011, as a "soap opera" involving his client's sister and her neighbor 32-year-old Trish Heath, then known as Trish Martin.

 "This is about two women who behaved horribly and one innocent woman who was dragged into it," the attorney told the jury on Wednesday during the Jury of Six session of Central Berkshire District Court.
 "My client did the right thing -- she stopped her sister from fighting and that was it.
 She did nothing wrong."

 Assistant Berkshire District Attorney Laila Atta said both sisters attacked the woman and focused their blows on her stomach.

 On the day of the incident, Shayla Clark, 32, went to see Heath, a neighbor in a Pittsfield duplex and a woman she considered a friend, according to testimony.

 Shayla Clark said she had been arguing with her boyfriend and went over to Heath's house to vent about it, something the two did together.
 But shortly after she arrived Heath broke down in tears and confessed that she was seven or eight weeks pregnant by Shayla Clark's boyfriend of 13 years.

 "I was shocked," the elder Clark said from the stand.
-"I walked out of her house."

 The woman admitted that in a fit of anger she took an electric blender and smashed the windshield of Heath's car with it.